tzuhsien-kao/genio-tools/docs/index.rst

 .. _Python: https://www.python.org/

-AIoT tools is composed of 4 tools:
+Genio tools is composed of 4 tools:

 	* aiot-board: tool to control the board (reset / power / download signals)
 	* aiot-config: tool to setup your host system in order to be able to communicate with MediaTek's boards